ministryofjustice/moj-frontend/docs/design-system-statuses.md

 layout: layouts/content.njk
 subsection: About the Design System
 title: Building block statuses
-lede: Every building block on the MoJ Design System has a status.
+lede: Every building block on the MOJ Design System has a status.
 Learn more about what this means and how to use them.
 eleventyNavigation:
   key: Building block statuses
   parent: About the Design System